 Allen Killian-Moore was born under a half moon in the fall of 1981.
 After leaving home, he spent his young adult life as an itinerant artist-activist, taking up residence beneath a staircase, in a van, on a screened porch, in a moldy basement, and behind a sofa, among other unsavory spaces.
 Following more than a decade of rambling, he eventually landed on the icy edge of Lake Superior in Duluth, Minnesota, and put down some roots.
 Allen Killian-Moore is a moving image film and video artist, writer, curator, and performer.
 His work explores coexistence in many forms—individual and collective, social and political, life and death.
 Allen’s moving image work has been praised for its reflective quality and raw poignance, with critic Stephanie Burke for Art Talk Chicago describing Allen’s video installation, Body Tempest, as “Physically much more than I expected… Killian-Moore enshrouded the projection in a hobo circus-revival tent, blood red and ominous.
 The tomb-circus-house blur all served to heighten the impact of watching such a tragic event unfold through the filter of a single repetitive act, the pulling and contemplation of hair.”
-In the fall of 2018, Allen will be artist in residence at the North Dakota Museum of Art, and he was awarded a grant to attend a workshop by film artist Robert Schaller at the Handmade Film Institute on Orcas Island.
+In the fall of 2018, Allen will be artist in residence at the North Dakota Museum of Art, and he was the recipient of a Career Development Grant in 2018.

 Allen’s film and video work has has received grant support through the Arrowhead Regional Arts Council, and his work has been exhibited in solo and group exhibitions at a wide variety of venues, including the Joseph Nease Gallery, Hennepin Theater Trust’s Made Here show in Minneapolis, the Duluth Art Institute, and Fill In The Blank Gallery in Chicago.
 Allen’s moving image work has also been featured in the annual Chautauqua Art Lab in Saint Louis, and his work screened nationally on the viewer curated Current TV network.
 In addition, Allen is the curator for Duluth's avant-garde micro-cinema film series, the Saltless Sea Cinema.